Dmitri Poliaroush: Early life

-Dmitri Poliaroush was born on September 20, 1970 in Berezniki, Russia.
+Dmitri Poliaroush was born on September 20, 1970, in Berezniki, Russia.
 From a young age, he wanted to be an astronaut.
-At the age of 6, he saw a trampolinist flying in the air, and later told his mother that he wanted to do this.
+At the age of 6, he saw a trampolinist flying in the air, and he later told his mother that he wanted to do this.
 He joined the local trampoline club in Berezniki, where his talent was noticed.
-Starting from an early age, he worked out many hours per day.

 Competitive career

 Before 1990

 In 1984, Poliaroush won the Soviet Union Junior National Competitions and was named to the Soviet Union junior team.
 In 1985, he competed in his first international competition in Denmark, where he finished 5th.
 In 1986, he won the bronze medal at the Soviet Union National Championships, won the European Junior Championships, and participated at his first Trampoline World Championships in Paris.
-At the early age of 16, he had already finished 5th in the world.
+Only 16, he finished 5th in the individual event there and won silver in the team event with the rest of the Soviet team.

-In 1987 and 1988, Poliaroush won the Soviet Union National Championships, which had been one of his big goals.
+In 1987 and 1988, Poliaroush won the Soviet Union National Championships, which had been one of his goals.
 In 1988, he competed at the World Championships in Birmingham, USA, where he brought home a gold medal in the team competition and a silver in the individual competition.
-He finished second in the final round of competition to trampoline legend Vadim Krasnoshapka by only 0.2.
+He finished second in the final round of competition to Vadim Krasnoshapka by only 0.2.